edgelesssys/contrast/rfc/012-application-level-verification.md

 This requires users to be able to establish a direct TCP connection to the Coordinator, which comes with the following drawbacks:

 1. Contrast Coordinator needs to be exposed directly to the user, likely over the public internet.
-   - Coordinator does not benefit from protocol-level mitigations and access controls.
+   - Coordinator doesn't benefit from protocol-level mitigations and access controls.
 2. Can't be used with a TLS-intercepting box-in-the-middle.
 3. Might trip systems that analyze TLS handshakes due to unconventional use of ALPN and certificate extensions.

 ## Requirements

-1. Users must be able to verify a Coordinator's state using standard HTTP(S) APIs.
+1. Users must be able to verify a Coordinator's state using standard HTTP APIs.
 2. Users must be able to obtain the manifest history up to including the current manifest and the CA certs for the current manifest.
 3. The verification must be able to uphold the same guarantees that aTLS gives.
    Given an expected manifest $M_n$, successful verification implies that: